 Research interests: Light-matter interactions, Plasmonics, Nano-optics, Optical imaging, Imaging through scattering media.

-Abhilash is a postdoctoral researcher in the Debye Institute for Nanomaterials Science, Utrecht University, The Netherlands.
+Abhilash is a Postdoctoral Researcher at the University of Twente.
+He was a Postdoctoral Researcher in the Debye Institute for Nanomaterials Science, Utrecht University, The Netherlands.
 He obtained his PhD in Physics from the Indian Institute of Technology Madras in 2016.
 During PhD, he worked as a teaching assistant for BTech, MTech and MSc students of the Indian Institute of Technology Madras.
 In the past, he has also taught high school students for six years and this helped him identify the flaws of the current curriculum.
 He has given coaching for national level entrance exams (like JEE and AIEEE).
 He is an active member of the Optical Society of America's student chapter in Utrecht.
 He is also an active organizer of CREATE Gurukula project.

 At OAR: Cofounder, Project Leader and Location Manager.